Summer 2018 Volunteer Opportunities

 The Refugee Empowerment Center helps refugees resettle in the Omaha area.
 They are responsible for furnishing homes for refugees, and they are seeking volunteers to help with light moving and home setups.
 The move-ins will take place primarily in the evenings and weekends for about an hour each time, but due to the nature of the work, there isn’t a consistent timetable, so volunteers would need to have flexible schedules.
 Interested volunteers would get on a list to be notified of upcoming move-ins where they could assist.
 Please contact Vince Vazquez to get on the list, or for more information.

-Radio Talking Book Network volunteers
+Radio Talking Book Network volunteers (To be updated)

 The Radio Talking Book Network is the audio companion for the blind and for those individuals that are unable to read printed information needed for daily living.
 They are looking for volunteers to read and record in the Omaha studios, reading from periodicals, regional newspapers, and books.
 Individuals volunteer on a day and time that is available to them and read scheduled daily programming for the many listeners located across Nebraska and Southwest Iowa.
 Please contact Sybil Mahan by email or at 402-572-3003 if you are interested or would like more information.